pablocasares/enricher/docs/configuration/eql_syntax.md

 ### Enrichers

-An enricher add relational information about events.
+An enricher adds relational information about events.

 Enricher basic syntax is as follows: